GenesisEducationKyiv/main-project-ArtemKapustkin/README.md

 The Binance API provides a comprehensive set of endpoints and documentation that allows developers to access various cryptocurrency-related data and services.
 These endpoints specifically designed for fetching market data, including ticker information for different trading pairs.
 The application uses the "api.binance.com/api/v3/ticker/price?symbol=BTCUAH" endpoint to retrieve the price of the BTC to UAH trading pair, but it also can work with another currency pairs.

-To ensure a fail-safe mechanism, the application can integrate CoinAPI as an alternative rate provider.
+To ensure a fail-safe mechanism, the application can integrate CoinAPI and CoinBaseAPI as an alternative rate providers.
-The application uses "rest.coinapi.io/v1/exchangerate/BTC/UAH" endpoint to retrieve BTC-UAH exchange rate.
-For example, if primary provider, such as BinanceAPI, encounters issues or fails to provide the required exchange rate, the application will automatically pass the request to next provider - CoinAPI.
+The application uses "rest.coinapi.io/v1/exchangerate/BTC/UAH" and "api.coinbase.com/v2/prices/BTC-UAH/spot" endpoints to retrieve BTC-UAH exchange rate, if primary provider, such as BinanceAPI, encounters issues or fails to provide the required exchange rate, the application will automatically pass the request to next provider - CoinAPI, and so if CoinAPI fails - CoinBase will become next provider in this chain.
 Overall, the integration of Chain of Responsibility pattern provides a safety net for the application.

 # API Endpoints